 Pricing and Competition Monitoring

-There are various RPA solutions that enable one to track competitor websites and prices in real-time, get notifications when there is a change.
+There are various RPA solutions that enable one to track competitor websites and prices in real-time while receiving notifications when there is a change.
 This can enable businesses to adjust their prices accordingly without having to manually browse competitor websites.

 Business Intelligence Reporting

-There is a myriad of marketing and sales data available to your business that trying to manually process it would take far too much time.
+There is such a myriad of marketing and sales data available to your business, that trying to manually process it would take far too much time.
 On the other hand, RPA can be used to set business defined rules to automate these processes.
 For example, new market entrants, relevant events, campaigns and competitor messaging can all be tracked with RPA bots.
 Most importantly, insights into existing account activity can enable sales reps to outreach at the right time.
-For instance, if a current customer hasn’t renewed and is near the end of their subscription RPA can notify the respective account holder to follow-up with the client and to try and get a renewal.
+For instance, if a current customer hasn’t renewed and is near the end of their subscription, RPA can be used to automatically notify the respective account holder to follow-up with the client and to attempt to obtain a renewal.

 Data Aggregation and Management

-One of the most common robotic process automation use cases is to automatically aggregate contacts and update your CRM system for your sales staff so they don’t have to spend time searching for missing critical information.
+One of the most common robotic process automation use cases is to automatically aggregate contacts and update your CRM system so that your sales staff doesn’t have to spend time searching for missing critical information.
 Crawling the web with RPA bots and other software programs can fill in missing contact information and enable more in-depth account mapping.

 Facilitating the Transition from Old to New Solutions

-With the ever-increasing number of sales and marketing software, from sales acceleration to marketing automation, companies are increasingly switching from legacy systems to new solutions.
-As these new startup software become implemented, and long beards with Hawaiian shorts and sailor Jerry tattoos become increasingly present in the office, it can be very time-consuming to transfer all the old information.
-Companies implementing RPA can easily convert from one system to the other with little business disruption or any mistakes a human might otherwise make.
+With the ever-increasing amount of marketing and sales software available, from sales acceleration to marketing automation, companies are increasingly switching from legacy systems to new solutions.
+As new software continues to arise, and programmers with long beards, Hawaiian shirts and sailor Jerry tattoos become increasingly present in the office, it can be very time-consuming to transfer all the old information.
+On the other hand, companies that have implemented RPA can easily convert from one system to the other while avoiding businesses disruptions alongside any mistakes resulting from human interference.